 Understanding Child Support – Part 1

-How Child Support Works In New Jersey
+How New Jersey Child Support Works

 What is the purpose of “calculating support?
 Why do guidelines matter?
 What’s a schedule?

 The term “child support,” often provokes anxiety and cringes from anyone who has had to deal with paying it or receiving it.
-Whether parents are in the process of getting a divorce or parents have been divorced for a decade, there are numerous issues with calculating, assigning, enforcing and collecting child support.
+Whether parents are in the process of getting a divorce or parents have been divorced for a decade, there are numerous issues with calculating, assigning, enforcing and collecting support.
 You and your attorney will inevitably have your hands full in terms of gathering information about income and ensuring that child support is properly calculated.
-While many attorneys advise their clients about the meaning of child support, it is a lot of information for anyone to understand or internalize, especially when all the information is thrown at you at once.
+While many attorneys advise their clients about the meaning of support, it is a lot of information for anyone to understand or internalize, especially when all the information is thrown at you at once.
 This three-part series entitled “Let’s Talk About Child Support,” is comprised of: The Basics of Child Support; What’s Included in Child Support and Unreimbursed Medical Expenses.

-While this overview is geared towards helping clients understand general principles of child support (and is not to be considered legal advice), it may also serve as a quick refresher course for those attorneys who seem to have lost sight of the philosophy of child support and the real meaning behind child support terminology.
+While this overview is geared towards helping clients understand general principles of child support (and is not to be considered legal advice), it may also serve as a quick refresher course for those attorneys who seem to have lost sight of the philosophy of support and the real meaning behind child support terminology.

 What is Child Support?

 Philosophy: As much as the “philosophy of child support,” may seem to be intuitive or common knowledge, it isn’t, especially when you have parties that are in an acrimonious situation.
-More often than not, people are so blinded by their emotions and animosity, they are incapable of acknowledging the basic philosophy of child support.
+More often than not, people are so blinded by their emotions and animosity, they are incapable of acknowledging the basic philosophy of support.

 Pursuant to §1 of Appendix-IX-A, “The premise of these guidelines is that (1) child support is a continuous duty of both parents, (2) children are entitled to share in the current income of both parents, and (3) children should not be the economic victims of divorce or out-of-wedlock birth.”

 To translate, no matter who you are, no matter what you do and no matter how the other parent wronged you, you have an obligation to support your child.
 Your former-significant-other may make triple the income you do.
 Your former-significant-other may have cheated, may have lied, may have stolen, but no matter what, you, as a parent, also have an obligation to support your child.
 Yes, your contribution may be minimal, but it is important to be aware that as a parent you will always have an obligation to support your child until a Court Order or an Agreement states that your obligation has ended.
-This is why the Appendix explains that child support is a “continuous duty,” of “both parents” and that a child is entitled to income from “both parents.”
+This is why the Appendix explains that support is a “continuous duty,” of “both parents” and that a child is entitled to income from “both parents.”
 Somehow, this mutual obligation to support children is sometimes forgotten by parents.

 The New Jersey Child Support Guidelines